 It is later discovered it's just a clock.

-And now everybody's in barrel.
+And now everybody's embarrassed.

 We stigmatized poor Mohammed.

-Oh my god, look at us.
+Oh my God, look at us.

 Oh, how horrible are we?